automate-website/waml/sources/README.md

 ### Ensure
 #### Ensure Step Schema

+To verify the integrity of the page it may be reasonable to ensure the presence of a certain element.
+The action ```ensure``` verifies, whether the particular element is present on the page.

 {{ schema2md('./sources/schema/steps/ensure-step-schema.yaml') }}

 #### Ensure Criteria Schema

 {{ schema2md('./sources/schema/criteria/ensure-criteria-schema.yaml') }}

+#### Ensure Examples
+The following simple scenario can be created using the shot-notation of ```ensure``` action:

+1. Open a web page.
+2. Verify the presence of a header with a certain class.

+This would look like the following in WAML.

+{{ includeScenario('./sources/examples/scenario/ensure-scenario-1.yaml') }}

+Using the additional criteria not only the presence of the element can be ensured but also elements content and its appearance within a defined a time constraint.

+{{ includeScenario('./sources/examples/scenario/ensure-scenario-2.yaml') }}

 ### Move
 #### Move Step Schema

+For hidden elements which appear only after the user has hovered a certain element the (mouse) ```move``` action can be used.

 {{ schema2md('./sources/schema/steps/move-step-schema.yaml') }}